docker-hy/docker-hy.github.io/part3.md

 ```

 Notes:
- - The package manager is `apk` and it can work without downloading sources (caches) first with `--no-cache`
+ - The package manager is `apk` and it can work without downloading sources (caches) first with `--no-cache`.
  - `useradd` is missing, but `adduser` exists.
- - Most of the package names are the same - there's a good package browser at https://pkgs.alpinelinux.org/packages
+ - Most of the package names are the same - there's a good package browser at https://pkgs.alpinelinux.org/packages.

 Now when we build this file with `:alpine-3.7` as the tag: